-Provisional nature of guidelines.
+Provisional nature of guidelines

-We note that the existing published guidelines (version 1.0, 19th July 2019), and this new iteration (version 2.0, 16 July, 2021) are provisional and subject to ongoing revision every two years through an iterative consultative process with key stakeholders.
+We note that the current guidelines (version 1.0, 19th July 2019) are provisional and subject to ongoing revision every two years through an iterative consultative process with key stakeholders.
 Such regularity is to ensure that the guidelines are responsive to contextual changes and reflect ever evolving local and global themes.
 In that respect, we welcome feedback on the guidelines outlined here at any time.